Murphy’s Law in the Life of a Designer

 You will never find the font you want when you need it

-Searching for the perfect font or at least what you had in mind that you think will suit best a design can be a real pain in the neck.
+Searching for the perfect font or at least what you had in mind that you think will suit best a project can be a real pain in the neck.
 Having an organized system in your computer can help you minimize clutter in your workspace; in this case, the space in your computer.
-Knowing where things are could speed up your work and diminish the things that could distract you from work.
+Knowing where things are could speed up your work and diminish the things that could distract you.

 THE POSITIVE LIGHT OF MURPHY’S LAW

 Through anticipation, we become equipped before the problems arrive.
-And as a result, the designers will become more resourceful and innovative, which saves much time and effort for them and guarantees a result that pleases both the designer and the client.
+And as a result, we will become more resourceful and innovative, which saves much time and effort and guarantees a result that pleases both the designer and the client.

 Look at the bright side!
 If anything could go wrong, there is always a chance that everything could go right.